T-NOVA/mAPI/readme.md

 - Added support for the new version of the VNF descriptor
 - Corrected the README.MD
 - Correct a bug when storing the pem key

+#### 0.8
+- Integration with T-NOVA VNFM validated
+- Created the mAPI.cfg.sample to avoid overwriting the configuration when updating the Middleware API
+- Added support for the new version of the VNF descriptor
+- Corrected a bug with the VNF validation

 ## Requirements